Maria Golimowska

 Maria Golimowska-Chylińska (born 28 August 1932) is a former Polish volleyball player, a member of Poland women's national volleyball team in 1955–1966, a bronze medalist of the Olympic Games Tokyo 1964, a bronze medalist of the World Championship (1956, 1962) and medalist of the European Championship (silver in 1963, bronze in 1958), Polish Champion (1961).

 Personal life

-She was born in Lachowo, but now she has been living in Warszawa.
+She was born in Lachowo, but now she has been living in Warsaw.
 His husband Marian is former basketball player.
 She has daughter Małgorzata and son Marian Jr.